torvalds/linux/Documentation/sound/hd-audio/notes.rst

 such as the module lists, module parameters, proc file contents including the codec proc files, mixer outputs and the control elements.
 As default, it will store the information onto a web server on alsa-project.org.
-But, if you send a bug report, it'd be better to run with ``--no-upload`` option, and attach the generated file.
+But, if you send a  report, it'd be better to run with ``--no-upload`` option, and attach the generated file.

 There are some other useful options.
 See ``--help`` option output for